 Check into the hostel anytime after 2pm.
-At 7pm head down to the hostel bar to meet your Stray guide and new travel mates.
+At 6.30pm head down to the hostel reception to meet your Stray guide and new travel mates.

 DOWNLOAD FULL ITINERARY HERE

 G’day and welcome to your epic East Coast adventure.
-Your tour begins in Sydney with a day to yourself to explore the city sights and world famous landmarks.
+Your tour begins in Sydney with a day to yourself to explore the city sights and world-famous landmarks.
 If you’ve just flown in, we recommend taking the train from the airport to Central Station, your accommodation is conveniently located straight across the road.
 Check into the hostel anytime after 2pm and if you’d like to begin your trip with a delicious cocktail (because wine-not?), head down to Circular Quay and the Opera Bar.
 Located at the base of the Opera House, with views of the Harbour Bridge, you’ll get all the iconic Sydney pics you can dream of.
-At 7pm head down to the hostel bar for pizza night and to meet your Stray guide and travel mates for the next few weeks.
+At 6.30pm head down to reception to meet your Stray guide and travel mates for the next few weeks.

-Today we’ll say goodbye to Sydney as we depart the harbour city this morning and make our way north to the Hunter Valley wine region where we’ll taste some of the local wine and cheese before continuing through to Port Stephens, our destination for the night.
+Today we’ll say goodbye to Sydney as we depart the harbour city and make our way north to the Hunter Valley wine region where we’ll taste some of the local wine and cheese before continuing through to Port Stephens, our destination for the night.

 We’ll be staying at the Surfside hostel, set on 6 acres of natural bushland, with kangaroos and wallabies on site.
 This boutique accommodation is about creating a relaxing experience in an environmentally conscious way so you can put your feet up and feel good about it!
 Once we’ve checked in, you can explore the area, relax, or head to the beach for a swim.
-If you’re interested, go for a walk around and check out the architecture of the place - they’ve used wood and glass to maximise light and ensured all development encompasses the natural flora and fauna.
+If you’re interested, go for a walk around and check out the architecture of the place - they’ve used wood and glass to maximise light and all development incorporates the nature of the area.

-Tonight, we’ll enjoy a classic Aussie BBQ dinner and get to know each other - anyone have a good icebreaker?
+Tonight, we’ll enjoy a classic Aussie BBQ dinner and get to know each other - anyone know a good icebreaker?